Venkat-Naren/Venkat-Naren/README.md

 ### Hi there 👋, My name is Venkat Naren

 I'm passionate about using data to get insightful conclusions.
-My major was mechanical engineering, and currently, I'm pursuing a master's degree in Information systems from California State University, Fullerton.
+I'm pursuing a master's degree in Information systems from California State University, Fullerton.
 I use SQL, Python, R, Tableau, and Excel extensively.
 I enjoy adapting to new programming languages and expanding my collection of tools for analyzing data.

 Skills: SQL / Tableau / Python / Agile Methodologies / Salesforce